-Nuclear, biological or other attacks, or other acts of violence, including active shooter situations, whether as a result of war or terrorism or otherwise; other man-made disasters; natural disasters, such as hurricanes, tropical storms, floods, fires, earthquakes, tsunamis, cyclones, typhoons or extreme weather conditions such as major or extended winter storms, droughts and tornados, whether as a result of climate change or otherwise; epidemics; pandemics and other extreme events can affect the U.S. economy in general, our industries and us specifically.
-In particular, such extreme events or the threat of such extreme events could result in significant health care (including behavioral health) costs, which also would be affected by the government's actions and the responsiveness of public health agencies and other insurers.
-Such extreme events or the threat of such extreme events also could disrupt our supply chains and/or our distribution chains for the products we sell.
-In addition, our employees and those of our vendors are concentrated in certain large, metropolitan areas which may be particularly exposed to these events.
-Such events could adversely affect our businesses, operating results and cash flows, and, in the event of extreme circumstances, our financial condition or viability, particularly if our responses to such events are less adequate than those of our competitors.
+Extreme events or the threat of extreme events could result in significant health care costs, including those associated with behavior health offerings, waiving certain medical requirements or assisting with replacement medications or transfer prescriptions, which could also be affected by the government's actions and the responsiveness of public health agencies and other insurers.
+For example, during the COVID-19 pandemic, we waived various member cost sharing and prior authorization requirements and expanded support for our members.
+In addition, some of our employees and our vendors are concentrated in certain large, metropolitan areas which may be particularly exposed to these events.
+Such events could adversely affect our businesses, operations, operating results and cash flows, and, in the event of extreme circumstances, our financial condition or viability, particularly if our responses to such events are less adequate than those of our competitors.